-9 Signs That Could Mean You’re Not Getting Enough Vitamin D
+Silent Signs You’re Not Getting Enough Vitamin D

 A quick vitamin D primer

-You walk in the sunshine every day (wearing your SPF of course).
+You walk in the sunshine every day (wearing your SPF, of course).
 You eat right.
 You get enough sleep.
 But you still may be missing something even if you’re doing all the right things—vitamin D. Though rare, severely low levels of vitamin D can cause rickets in children and osteomalacia (softening of the bones) in adults.
-Left untreated, these health conditions can lead to bone pain, soft and brittle bones, and muscle pain and weakness, according to the Cleveland Clinic.
+Left untreated, these conditions can lead to bone pain, and thin, brittle, or misshapen bones, according to the National Institutes of Health.
 But recent research has suggested a connection between even moderately low levels of vitamin D and a number of surprising health conditions, including diabetes, osteoarthritis, and cancer.

 You’re tired all the time

 If you aren’t getting enough vitamin D, you may feel completely exhausted, even if you get plenty of sleep.
 “There is mounting evidence that vitamin D deficiencies are associated with fatigue and sleep disorders,” says Catherine G. R. Jackson, PhD, a professor of kinesiology and exercise science at California State University in Fresno.
-A study in the North American Journal of Medical Sciences found that low vitamin D levels were prevalent in people who are fatigued.
-Taking more vitamin D helped improve their symptoms.
+A study in the North American Journal of Medical Sciences found that people who felt tired had low levels of vitamin D, but raising their vitamin D to normal levels significantly reduced feelings of fatigue.

 Your bones hurt